Inverse problem regularization with hierarchical variational autoencoders: Image restoration results

 We first demonstrate the effectiveness of PnP-HVAE on highly structured data, by performing face image restoration.
 Latent variable generative models can accurately model structured images such as face images \cite{karras2019style,vahdat2020nvae,child2021very,kingma2018glow}, and then be used to produce high quality restoration of such data.
 In our experiments, we use the VDVAE model of~\cite{child2021very}, pre-trained on the FFHQ dataset~\cite{karras2019style}, as our hierarchical VAE prior.
 VDVAE has $L=66$ latent variable groups in its hierarchy and generates images at resolution $256\times256$.

-We compare PnP-HVAE with the intermediate layer optimization algorithm (ILO)~\cite{daras2021intermediate} that is based on a different class of generative models than HVAE.
-ILO is a GAN inversion method which optimizes the image latent code along with the intermediate layer representation of a StyleGAN to generate an image consistent with a degraded observation.
-We use the official implementation of ILO, along with a StyleGAN2 model~\cite{karras2020analyzing, stylegan2pytorch}, that was trained for 550k iterations on images of resolution $256\times256$ from FFHQ.
+We compare PnP-HVAE with two restoration methods based on different class of generative models, namely the intermediate layer optimization algorithm (ILO)~\cite{daras2021intermediate} and the diffusion posterior sampling method (DPS)~\cite{chung2022diffusion}.
+ILO is a GAN inversion method which optimizes the image latent code along with the intermediate layer representation of a StyleGAN2 generative network~\cite{karras2020analyzing} to generate an image consistent with a degraded observation.
+DPS use denoising diffusion probabilistic model~\cite{song2020score,ho2020denoising} as a prior, and produce a sample from the posterior by conditioning each iteration of the sampling process on $\y$.
+We use the official implementation of ILO, along with a StyleGAN2 model that was trained for 550k iterations on images of resolution $256\times256$ from FFHQ~\cite{stylegan2pytorch}.
+For DPS, we use the official implementation as well.
 As VDVAE and StyleGAN models are not trained on the same train-test split of FFHQ, we chose to evaluate the methods on a subset of 100 images from the CelebA dataset~\cite{liu2018large}.
-For super-resolution, the degradation model corresponds to the application of a gaussian low-pass filter followed by a $\times 4$ sub-sampling, and the addition of a gaussian white noise with $\sigma=3$.
-For the deblurring, we considered motion blur and gaussian kernels, both with a noise level $\sigma=8$.
+For super-resolution, the degradation model corresponds to the application of a Gaussian low-pass filter followed by a $\times 4$ sub-sampling, and the addition of a Gaussian white noise with $\sigma=3$.
+For the deblurring, we considered motion blur and Gaussian kernels, both with a noise level $\sigma=8$.

 We provide quantitative comparisons in table~\ref{table:comp_ILO}, along with a visual comparison of the results in figure~\ref{fig:face_restoration}.
 PnP-HVAE has the best PSNR and SSIM results for all the considered restoration tasks, while ILO provides better results for the perceptual distance.
 By jointly optimizing the image and its latent variable, PnP-HVAE provides results that are both realistic and consistent with the degraded observation.
 On the other hand, ILO only optimizes on an extended latent space.
 This method generates sharp and realistic images with better LPIPS scores, but the results lack of consistency with respect to the observation, which explains the overall lower PSNR performance.
+DPS produces highly realistic samples, however DPS is limited by its long inference time, as it requires one network function evaluation and one backpropagation operation through the network at each of the 1000 sampling steps required to generate one image.